-- (a) To qualify for the award of the Postgraduate Certificate in Engineering, a candidate shall pass the prescribed courses in the Schedule to the value of 60 points (0.5 EFTS).
-The courses must be selected as follows: - courses with a total course weighting of not less than 36 points (0.3EFTS) must be selected from the courses listed in Schedule B of the Master of Engineering regulations, or from postgraduate courses offered outside the Engineering programmes; and - any remaining courses, that ensure that the total course weight is not less than 60 points (0.5 EFTS) may be selected from the list of 400-level courses offered by the Engineering programmes; and - iii. the total course weight of courses selected from outside the Engineering programmes may not amount to more than 15 points (0.125 EFTS).

-(b) Each programme of study must be approved by the Head of Department or Director of Studies and the Dean of Engineering and Forestry.
+- (a) To qualify for the award of the Postgraduate Certificate in Engineering, a candidate shall pass the prescribed courses in the Schedule to the value of 60 points.
+The courses must be selected as follows: - i. courses with a total course weighting of not less than 45 points must be selected from the courses listed in Schedule B of the Master of Engineering regulations; and - any remaining courses may be selected from the list of 400-level courses offered by the Engineering programmes or from postgraduate courses offered outside the Engineering programmes. - (b) Each programme of study must be approved by the Head of Department or Director of Studies and the Dean of Engineering and Forestry.